 - Start with a self-assessment: Working with your intranet manager, go through the list above and rate their perceived level of comfort with each of the listed areas.
 Once you’ve identified the weakest areas, start finding good sources of information and education.
 James Robertson, intranet consultant and speaker, has published three excellent books on Intranets to get you started: Essential Intranets, Designing Intranets, and What Every Intranet Team Should Know.

-- Consult an expert: Reputable intranet consultants or vendors with strong professional service offerings can help coach and guide your intranet manager.
+- Consult an expert: Reputable intranet software consultants or vendors with strong professional service offerings can help coach and guide your intranet manager.

 - Provide ongoing learning opportunities: There is a strong community emerging around intranet management, and this presents an excellent opportunity for learning from others who share your challenges.
 Attend a conference, join a meetup group, or listen to a webinar.
 We recommend the Digital Workplace Group, Ragan Communications, and IABC for starters.